-The Independent Commission Against Corruption Ordinance:
+The Independent Commission Against Corruption Ordinance (Cap.
+204):

 - Establishes the ICAC and prescribes the duties of the ICAC Commissioner.